gdt050579/EnumBitFlags/README.md

 # EnumBitFlags
-An enum bit flag crate for Rust
+A proc-macro crate for Rust that allows creating bit flags enums.